tc-functors/docs/src/content/docs/entities/functions.md

 ```
 The `vars` or runtime file is map of default and sandbox-specific overrides.
 Environment variables in the runtime file can be either an URI or plain text.
 Supported URIs are `ssm:/` , `s3:/` and `file:/`.
 If an URI is specified, tc resolves the values and injects them as actual values when creating the lambda.
 Decryption using `extensions` is also available.
 See Extensions.

+We can also discover Endpoints for routes and mutations that are sandbox-specific. tc does a topological sort and gets the URLs ahead of time before rendering the vars.json file.

 ### Update components